scottyantipa/slack-emoji-swag/README.md

-# Make swag from your team's custom slack emojis
+# Take your Slack emojis and make patterns for stickers, mugs, whatever!

 ![alt tag](./example/spiral-transcriptic-logo.png)

-Use this repo to fetch all of the custom emojis for your slack team and transform them into variosu patterns for SWAG!
+Use this repo to download all of the custom emojis for your slack team and transform them into various patterns for SWAG!

 ## Usage